QuestionMark-128/AidenLe-D3-WorldofBits/PLAN.md

 - [x] Cells apply Flyweight pattern so cells that haven't been modifed do not require memory saving
 - [x] Cells use memento pattern to preserve the state of modifed cells when scolled off-screen and are restored when in view
 - [x] refactoring Code

+## D3.d: Gameplay Across Real-world Space and Time

+Key Technical challenge: Browser geolocation API should be used to control player character movement and the browser localStorage API should be used to persist game state across page loads.
+Key gameplay challenge: Does the player move by moving their ddevice in the real world?
+Does the game resume when the game is closed and reopened?
+Can the game restart and can the player switch between button-based and geolocation-based movement?

+### Steps

+- [ ] The player can move their character by moving their device around the real world
+- [ ] The game can continue even affter the player closes and reopens the game
+- [ ] The player can restart the game
+- [ ] The player can switch between button-based and geolocation-based movement
+- [ ] refactoring Code